 If they do give it another 3 months (before 2005 having decent backlinks for 6 months meant almost guaranteed good Google rankings) they again find little improvement, they’ve spent $3,000 for no or low ROI and definitely move on!
 Had they waited 9+ months their Google rankings could (no real guarantees in SEO) have increased significantly at a starting cost of $4,500.

 To gain full SEO link benefit from the text link purchase it takes a year, those 50 links cost $6,000 and to maintain any ranking improvements the links MUST remain live at a cost of $6,000 a year forever.

 If you can’t afford to pay for links forever, don’t buy them, there’s very little gain from having a link for a few months.

-As a business considering buying quality backlinks, if you are willing to accept the risks of Google banning your website for buying links for SEO gain, when purchasing text links you must think long term (a year minimum) as otherwise you are wasting your time and money.
+As a business considering buying quality backlinks, if you are willing to accept the black hat SEO risks of Google banning your website for buying links for SEO gain, when purchasing text links you must think long term (a year minimum) as otherwise you are wasting your time and money.

 How can a business pay thousands of dollars a year on backlinks that won’t work well for at least 9 months and may never work (there’s never a guarantee with SEO)???

 The answer is they shouldn’t pay excessive prices for text links from text link ads businesses for the reasons stated above.
 You might be better off buying link bait, I don’t think selling link bait is a big SEO niche (guess in the future it could be), pay an SEO company to create content that will go viral and generate natural backlinks rather than risk buying backlinks.

 I have recently written a web site.
 I currently have zero backlinks and would like your opinion on submitting my url to free directories.

 I guess the punch behind these links is very weak but if i could register on say 500 directories whos home page has PR5 – would that be worth my while or a complete waste of time?